 - Power Treads

 Level 1 – Farm your lane.
 If the lane is tough, finish a Magic Wand first otherwise just get a Blight Stone.
 Pick up a bottle too if you’re mid.

 Level 4 – At this point, SumaiL always shoves the creep wave and starts farming the nearby small (and large if safe lane) camps to his farming regime.
-Always prioritize lane creeps over neutrals if they’re reaching your tower.
+Prioritize lane creeps over neutrals if they’re reaching your tower.
 Aim to finish a Magic Wand (if you haven’t already) then Power Treads.